Theodor Burghele

 In 1948, he joined the Romanian Communist Party (PCR).
 From 1957 to 1972 he was rector of the Carol Davila University of Medicine and Pharmacy.
 In 1955 Burghele was elected corresponding member of the Romanian Academy; he became titular member in 1963 and served as President of the Academy from 1976 to 1977.
 Between 1972 and 1975 he held the position of Minister of Health.
 From 1972 to 1977 he was an alternate member of the Central Committee of the PCR.
+In 1964, he was awarded the Order of the Star of the Romanian People's Republic, 3rd class.

 Burghele died in Bucharest on 3 June 1977, and is buried at Bellu Cemetery.

 The Panduri Hospital in Bucharest which he led as director for many years was renamed in 1991, and is now called the "Prof. Dr. Theodor Burghele" Clinical Hospital.